You want to learn to fly and you ask yourself how it will work. This page provides some pointers.

 You will need to write down things when flying and a good kneeboard will allow you to do that, but also keeps your most important notes, charts and checklists handy.
 I recommend a binder style kneeboard, such as Ultimate Kneeboard where you can insert pages in plastic sleeves, for example checklists.
 If you are going to use iPad for navigation, think about a dedicated kneeboard for iPads.

 In good old days, before computers were invented, people used logarithimic rulers to speed up calculations.
 E6B is just that, except that it is round and specialized for aviation.
 FAA insists that, except for a simple add/multiple calculator, you use that method to compute speeds, distances, wind in particular during written tests.
-You should at least buy one and attempt to figure out how to use it.
-You will promptly forget and never use it again after the practical test.
+The good news is that there is an electronic version now, which you may have with you during written test.
+I highly recommend that you buy electronic version instead of mechanical.

-You must have San Francisco terminal and sectional charts, we will be using then often.
+You should have San Francisco terminal and sectional charts, we will be using then often.
 Aviation plotter helps to plot courses and plan the flight, you should also buy one.
-Make sure you have current charts with you during practical test.
+Even if you use electronic charts on iPad, paper version is often useful to study.

 Before iPad, paper charts where the only way to navigate.
 Now, many pilots use electronic version.
 There are more aviation applications available on iOS vs Android and a full size iPad is too big for cockpit, therefore I recommend an iPad mini.
 If you buy one, make sure you buy a version which supports cellular data.
 Even if you don't use cellular data, the WIFI-only version doesn't have internal GPS.
 You will also need an aviation app; Foreflight, Aerovie and Wing-X are the leading applications.